Can I Learn How to Paint Good Art?

 Should we center the subject?

-Notice the horse is not in the center.
+Notice the horse is not exactly in the center.
 He has more space in front of him than behind.

 We rarely put the subject dead-center in the middle of the painting.
 That's boring.